 From McMurdo Station a substantial 10 km hike to Castle Rock may be offered, with great views across the Ross Ice Shelf toward the South Pole.
 Land by helicopter in Taylor Valley, one of the Dry Valleys.
 The conditions here are the closest you get to the conditions on Mars anywhere on Planet Earth!

-Sailing northward along the west coast of the Ross Sea, pass by the Drygalski Ice Tongue and the Italian Mario Zucchelli Station in Terra Nova Bay.
-Should the ice prevent the ship from entering Terra Nova Bay, you may progress further north to find the specially protected area of Cape Hallet with a large Adélie penguin rookery.
+Sailing north along the west coast of the Ross Sea, you pass the Drygalski Ice Tongue and Terra Nova Bay.
+If ice conditions allow, you then land at Inexpressible Island, which has a fascinating history in connection to the less-known Northern Party of Captain Scott’s expedition.
+It is also home to a large Adélie penguin rookery.
+Should sea ice prevent entry into Terra Nova Bay, you may head farther north to the protected area of Cape Hallett and its own Adélie rookery.

 Cape Adare is the place where people for the very first time wintered on the Antarctic Continent.
 The hut where the Norwegian Borchgrevink stayed in 1899 is surrounded by the largest colony of Adélie penguins in the world.

-Work your way through the sea-ice at the entrance of the Ross Sea and start the journey north through the Southern Ocean.
-Depending on weather conditions, you may opt to set a course sailing by Scott Island.
+Sailing through the sea ice at the entrance of the Ross Sea, you start your journey north through the Southern Ocean.
+The goal is to set a course for the Balleny Islands, depending on weather conditions.